kimpettersen/angular-node-cv/README.md

 If you have any questions or just want to say hello, talk to me on [Twitter](https://twitter.com/PettersenKim)

-This is the documentation and my genreal thoughts about the result and process of this project.
-I will write a part 2 of this explaining my biggest obsticles in the process.
+This is the documentation and some sort of mini-report for this project.

 Why did I do this?
 ===================